pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

-"Understanding the Impact of South-South Migration", with Lucas Perelló (Revise and resubmit in the Journal of International Migration and Integration).
+"Understanding the Impact of South-South Migration," with Lucas Perelló (Revise and resubmit in the Journal of International Migration and Integration).

-"Ideological vs. Issue Voting: Evidence from Chile", with Giancarlo Visconti.
+"Ideological vs. Issue Voting: Evidence from Chile," with Giancarlo Visconti.

-“Internet Access and Gender Attitudes: Evidence from Latin America", with Daniela Urbina.
+“Internet Access and Gender Attitudes: Evidence from Latin America," with Daniela Urbina.

-"The Anti-Left Legacy of the Pinochet Dictatorship", with Elsa Voytas.
+"The Anti-Left Legacy of the Pinochet Dictatorship," with Elsa Voytas.

-"Is There a 'Coffee Curse' in Latin America", with Lucas Perelló.
+"Is There a 'Coffee Curse' in Latin America," with Lucas Perelló.